Reputable boarding kennels and dog daycare will ask for proof that your dog’s been vaccinated against kennel cough before you send them.

 You must always get them checked by a vet if they seem unwell, go off their food or the breathing becomes laboured, rapid or both.
 These are signs that the condition may be declining.

 If your dog does need to see the vet, they may prescribe an antibiotic, or cough medicine and anti-inflammatories to make your dog more comfortable.
+You can check the price of your dog's medication through an online pharmacy.

 How long does kennel cough last?